World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 So, on this World Thyroid Day, listen closely to your body's whispers.
 Your Thyroid might be telling you more than you think!

-Wishing you a very Healthy Thyroid!
+Wishing you a very healthy Thyroid!

 Dr. Deepak Chaturvedi, MD, Internal Medicine